-If you want too book me as MC, performer or guest for your show, then email me with some details about you, the project and your budget at:
+If you’d like to book me as MC, performer or guest for your show, then email me with some details about you, the project and your budget at:

 cobi @ timetokrill . com

 If you want to participate in geotagx.org you can just start doing so!
 It’s an open project.
-If you’re a researcher wanting to develop a module with it, email me at:
+If you want to develop a module with it, email me at:

 cobi . smith @ unitar . org